 Prepare your document

 You should never upload multiple versions of the same document to the Media library.
-This creates confusion when searching for the correct version of your document because we can't see in the media library which documents are in use or where.
+This creates confusion when searching for the correct version of your document because it's not possible to see in the media library which documents are in use or where they're embedded.
 Search the media library for your document before starting the upload process.

 - Document title (all document types)